 - Divide the lettuce mixture among 2 plates or salad bowls.

 - Arrange chicken over salad and sprinkle with sesame seeds and cashews.

 Amount Per Serving: Calories: 399Total Fat: 31gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 24gCholesterol: 63mgSodium: 330mgCarbohydrates: 10gFiber: 3gSugar: 4gProtein: 20g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

-Asian Chopped Salad with Chicken is a great dish to make with leftover chicken for low-carb diet plans, and for any phase of the original South Beach Diet.
+Asian Chopped Chicken Salad is a great dish to make with leftover chicken for low-carb diet plans, and for any phase of the original South Beach Diet.
 Be sure not to use seasoned rice vinegar, which contains sugar.

 Find More Recipes Like This One:

 Use Salad Recipes to find more tasty low-carb salads!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.